Waynes-Wu/apdev/README.md

 Maintain a comprehensive history of unit access, including added and removed items. <br />
 Generate alternative digital keys for accessing storage units. <br />

-In order for the program to run via localhost:3000, the user must first install the prerequisite npm packages:
+In order for the program to run via localhost:3000, the user must first install the prerequisite npm packages via the project directory's terminal:

 ```npm install```